skylot/jadx/README.md

 On Windows run `.bat` files with double-click\
 **Note:** ensure you have installed Java 11 or later 64-bit version.
-For windows you can download it from [oracle.com](https://www.oracle.com/java/technologies/downloads/#jdk17-windows) (select x64 Installer).
+For Windows, you can download it from [oracle.com](https://www.oracle.com/java/technologies/downloads/#jdk17-windows) (select x64 Installer).

 ### Install
 1. Arch linux